doronhorwitz/Defertial/README.md

     * type: boolean
     * required: no
     * default: false
-    * description: if this argument is set to `true` then if any delayed function in the queue rejects its deferred then the entire qeueu will seize calling any attached `.fail()` methods.
-Also, the `isGlobalRejected` context parameter will be true`
+    * description: if this argument is set to `true`, then if any delayed function in the queue rejects its deferred then the entire queue will seize, calling any attached `.fail()` methods.
+Also, the `isGlobalRejected` context parameter will be
+    `true`.
 * **initialArguments**
     * type: array
     * required: no
     * default: empty array
-    * description: the arguments which will appear in the `this.previousArgs` of the first delayed function
+    * description: the arguments which will appear in the `this.previousArgs` of the first delayed function.

 The Defertial module also has a utility function:
 ```javascript